rodrigo-sntg/tetris-js/README.md

 # Tetris JS

-To run the program, just clone the repository and execute it with `npx serve`
+Just a simple Tetris game made with pure javascript and HTML.

+## How To Run

+Just clone the repo and open the HTML file.
+Simple like that!